Applying for Big Game Hunts in New Mexico

 Applicants interested in being placed on a list to be considered for population management hunts must check the population management box on their deer, elk, antelope, Barbary sheep or oryx application.
 Unsuccessful applicants who check this box will receive a refund for the license fee.
 If called, these hunters will be asked to accept or decline the hunting opportunity.
 If they accept, they will need to purchase the appropriate license and stamps.
 More information will then be provided by the contact person.

-No license fees will be charged if you are successful for a turkey, bear, sandhill crane, pheasant or waterfowl draw permit.
+No license fees will be charged if you are successful for a turkey, bear, sandhill crane or pheasant draw permit.
 Successful applicants for these species must purchase the appropriate license.

 You will need to create an account with a customer ID number, username and password the first time you apply using the online application.
 Be sure to keep this information for your records.
 For subsequent applications, for example when applying for a different species, you’ll just need to log in to your account using your customer ID or username, and password.